The official blog of the Lung Institute.

 Although a diagnosis of COPD can seem insurmountable, the first step to living a longer life is finding a treatment that addresses the disease head-on.
 In fact, Changing one’s diet and gaining consistent exercise are among the best lifestyle changes one can do aside from quitting smoking.

 However, if you’re looking to directly address COPD disease progression directly, it may be time to consider stem cell therapy.
-Rather than only addressing the symptoms of lung disease, stem cell therapy directly affects disease progression and can restore quality of life and pulmonary function.
+Rather than only addressing the symptoms of lung disease, stem cell therapy may directly affect disease progression and may improve quality of life and pulmonary function.
 For people with lung disease, a change in quality of life could mean the difference between struggling to walk to the mailbox and riding a bike.

 If you or a loved one suffers from a chronic disease like COPD, emphysema, pulmonary fibrosis or other symptoms of lung disease, the Lung Institute may be able to help with a variety of adult cellular therapy options.
 Contact us today at 888-745-6697 to see if you qualify for cellular therapy, and find out what cellular therapy could mean for you.